morrownr/USB-WiFi/README.md

 WPA-3 SAE: yes
 Power requirement: Heavy load: ~420 mA
 ```
 Review by Nick - The Netgear A6210 is a good product.
 I enjoy using it.
-It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
+It is mid-priced and well made.
 It is an adapter that is designed to be portable and, as such, has a shorter range than adapters with larger antennas.
 It comes with a good quality USB3 extention cable plus cradle.
 It is a stable performer.
 I have noted that it runs a little warm but not so warm that it will cause problems.
 Users looking for a portable AC1200 adapter that uses an in-kernel driver and has good performance over short to medium distances should be happy with this adapter.

 --- Links to additional adapters that are based on the mt7612u or mt7612un chipsets ---